Report a repair

 - If you lose your keys, we'll charge you for replacements

 - If you lock yourself out of your home and we send a contractor to let you in again, we'll charge you the contractor’s fee and the cost of replacing the lock and fixing any damage made

 - If you, any member of your household or any visitor cause damage to your home through neglect, misuse or abuse we'll charge for any necessary repairs

 Types of repairs

 An emergency is a situation that may be classified as a repair which compromises the health, safety or security of the resident or the public, or may lead to further damage to property, e.g. flooding caused by a burst pipe.
+We aim to make emergency repairs in the first 24 hours of reporting them.
 Typical emergency works are:

 - Gas leaks

 - Complete lighting failure

 - Faulty door locks where their security is an issue